auberonedu/centroid-finder/docker_branch/dockerPlan.md

 ## Making Node and Java Available

-We'll manually install OpenJDK 17 in the Node image using `apt`, or vice versa depending on base image.
-The final image will have:
+* We'll copy the JAR from the backend and the Node project files.

-* Node.js to run the Express server
+* Using `npm i` or `npm install` to get our node dependencies
-* Java to execute the batch JAR file
+* Using Java to execute the batch JAR file from the API.

 ---